-When people speak of size in reference to air conditions, it doesn't refer to the physical dimensions of the appliance itself, but rather it means the cooling capacity, as measured in BTUs (British Thermal Units).
+When people speak of size in reference to air conditions, it doesn't refer to the physical dimensions of the appliance itself.
+Rather, it means the cooling capacity as measured in BTUs (British Thermal Units).
 Whether you are choosing a window air conditioner or a central air unit, you will get the best efficiency, and therefore lower operating costs, if you choose based on the size of the area the unit must cool.

 To choose what size air conditioner is for right for you, you need to first calculate size of the home spaces served by the air conditioner, in square feet.

 To calculate the size, simply multiply the length times the width of the room or area to be cooled.
 Then, as a practical number, multiply that total times 25 BTU.
 This allows ample cooling, whether it is a rainy, moist day or a hot, sunny, humid day.
 Let’s say the room is 12 feet wide by 15 feet long.
 That means 12x15=180 square feet.
 Take the 180 sq. ft. times 25 BTU per square foot and you get the minimum BTU air conditioner you should buy.
 That means 180x25=4500 BTU cooling capacity is needed.